-The Carter G. Woodson Home at 1538 9th Street, NW in Washington, D.C. was the home of the “Father of Black History” from 1915 until his death in 1950.
-From here, he directed the operations of the Association for the Study of African American Life and History (ASALH) while pursuing his continuous study of African American history.
-The home is currently closed to the public, as it is in need of restoration, but interpretive and education programs about this great American are available through the Mary McLeod Bethune Council House National Historic Site.
+From his home, located at 1538 9th Street, NW, he directed the operations of the Association for the Study of African American Life and History (ASALH) while pursuing his continuous study of African American history.
+The home is currently closed to the public, as it is in need of restoration, but interpretive and education programs dedicated to this great American are available through the Mary McLeod Bethune Council House National Historic Site.